Loopring/protocols/packages/loopring_v3/DESIGN.md

 - using a part of the stake to ensure the operator automatically distributes the withdrawals of users
 - only allows the stake to be withdrawn when the exchange is shutdown by automatically returning the funds of all its users

-Exchanges with a large stake have a lot to lose by not playing by the rules and nothing to gain because the operator/owner can never steal funds for itself.
+Exchanges with a large stake have a lot to lose by not playing by the rules and have nothing to gain because the operator/owner can never steal funds for itself.

 #### Withdrawing the stake